12 Delicious German Cake Recipes (Authentic Recipes By A German)

 Searching for traditional German “Kuchen” recipes?
 You’re in the right place if you want great German cake!

-From rich German cakes to cakes you whip together for a special occasion, there are lots of popular German cakes out there.
+From rich German cakes to cakes with loads of fruit or crumbs (Streusel), to cakes you whip together specifically for a special occasion, there are lots of popular German cakes out there.

 In North America, “German chocolate cake” also seems to be a very popular cake.
 However, unlike the name suggests, it doesn’t actually originate from Germany and Lisa (being German) was completely unfamiliar with it until she looked it up.